-	All academic courses at Delgado this Fall Semester will have some form of online component.
+All academic courses at Delgado this Spring Semester will have some form of online component.
 Online courses are not new at Delgado.
 The college has been a leader in online education for more than 15 years, and always offers a large variety of online classes, as well as “hybrid” classes that are part online and part face-to-face.
-The college will continue to offer online and hybrid classes as before, but new types of classes have been added for Fall 2020.
+The college will continue to offer online and hybrid classes as before, but new types of classes have been added for Spring 2021.

 The college is now offering Virtual Live classes--online classes held at a specific time and day, allowing students to interact with the instructor and other class members as they would in a face-to-face setting, but doing that virtually.